lncRNAAddict/ChromNetworkMotif/README.md

 ## Example chromatin-state marked network data

-The folder `Data` contains an exampe chromatin-state marked chromatin interaction network file.
+The folder `Data` contains an exampe chromatin-state marked chromatin interaction network file `hela.csv`.
 The interactions are chromatin loops mediated by CTCF protein in human HeLa cell line.
 There are four chromatin states: `Active`, `Repressed`, `Poised`, and `Weak`.
+There are 11,081 chromatin interactions and 12,021 nodes obtained from a previous study (Wang et al., 2021).

+## References

+Wang,W. et al. (2021) CCIP: predicting CTCF-mediated chromatin loops with transitivity.
+Bioinformatics, 37, 4635–4642.